rsdoiel/lablr/README.md

-# LaBLR - Lourdes and Bertha's Light-weight Repository
+# LaBLR - Lourdes and Bertha's Little Repository

 **LaBLR** is a light weight personal repository for managing digital objects such as photos of